 Overnight and weekend stays should be progressive.
 One or two overnight stays is typical, as it is difficult for children this age to go back and forth repeatedly for overnight stays.

 Expect a 2-3 week period of transitioning with 7-10 days of visiting as common for most infants and toddlers.
-Most children over 3y.o. need several weeks to accomplish all of the goals of the transition.
+Most children over 3-years-old need several weeks to accomplish all of the goals of the transition.
 However, every child is different and the key is to allow the plan to be individualized and flexible for each child’s needs.

 If the child is school age longer preplacement visits, such as 4-5 day duration are acceptable.